vshymanskyy/ViperIDE/docs/Feedback.md

 ...
 I've found that MicroPython on a Pico makes it appear as a serial device (whereas CP makes it appear as a USB device), which means, just like WebUSB on the Microbit, it bypasses BitLocker 😃

+---

+For me, it’s an opportunity to program from any device without worrying about installing software.
+Plus, instant updates mean there's no need to download anything.

+---